 Poor Sleep Habits Can Rob Years From Your Life

-If you are having difficulty sleeping, consider a drug-free, natural formula for healthy sleep to make a real difference.
+Reestablishing healthy sleep patterns is the most powerful tool you can rely on for health, happiness and longevity.
+If you’re having difficulty sleeping, consider a drug-free, natural formula to promote healthy sleep to make a real difference.

 Sleep is required for human life, enabling critical functions such as those involved in cellular regulation and repair, detoxification, immune health, and hormone level modulation.(1-4) Our physiological homeostasis depends on sleep, yet according to the Centers for Disease Control and Prevention (CDC), one in three adults in the United States does not get enough of it.
 (5) Given the inextricable linkage between sleep and health, the CDC has warned about the health risks of inadequate sleep, and federal and industry dollars continue to fund research that can help elucidate the roles of sleep in disease and quality of life and to provide solutions for those who struggle with poor sleep.

 Developing and maintaining healthy sleep habits may empower people to reduce their risks of illness and disease.
 Indeed, poor sleep is associated not only with greater risk for developing a host of health problems, including degenerative diseases, Type 2 diabetes, cardiovascular disease, stroke, and attention deficit hyperactivity disorder (ADHD) but also with a greater risk for suffering debilitating symptoms like migraine headaches and for living a shorter lifespan.
 (9-16)

 What is DEEP SLEEP and why is it important?

 Deep sleep is also referred to as “slow-wave sleep” (SWS) or delta sleep.